-Teresa is a professional freelance editor and writer who has been certified by the Board of Editors in the Life Sciences.
-She can consult with and write or edit for nurseries and other green industry businesses improve their catalogs, blogs, websites and other materials.
-One of her specialties is helping people who have advanced training and knowledge in medical and science topics communicate plainly and concisely to the rest of us.
+Teresa is a professional freelance editor and writer.
+She can consult with and write or edit for nurseries and other green industry businesses to improve their catalogs, blogs, websites and other materials.
+One of her specialties is helping people who have advanced training and knowledge in medical and science topics better communicate plainly and concisely to the rest of us.
 Teresa has published articles on gardening in Out Here Magazine, Green Profit and in newspapers and websites around the country.
 She also has written content for national garden catalogs and product pages or blogs.

-With a background as a Master Gardener in Albuquerque and as a grower of herbs and vegetables in the high desert, Teresa also can consult with southeastern New Mexico gardeners on growing food or xeric plants.
+With her background as a Master Gardener in Albuquerque, plus as a grower of herbs and vegetables in the high desert, Teresa can consult with southeastern New Mexico gardeners on growing food or xeric plants.
 Contact her through her award-winning website, Gardening in a Drought.